Beuth-Erdelt/DBMS-Benchmarker/docs/Example-TPC-H.md

 Run the command:

-`python benchmark.py run -e yes -b -f example/tpch`
+`dbmsbenchmarker run -e yes -b -f example/tpch`

 * `-e yes`: This will precompile some evaluations and generate the timer cube.
 * `-b`: This will suppress some output